Eklektisk/chess-engine/README.rst

     while(
         game.hm_clock < 50 && generate_moves_list(&game, &moves) > 0
     ) {
+        update_antemove(&game, moves.moves + moves.size - 1);
-        do_move(&game, &moves, moves.size - 1);
+        do_move(&game, moves.moves + moves.size - 1);
-        update(&game);
+        update_postmove(&game);
     }

-If using the history module, it is necessary to initialize a `History` object with `size_t init_history(History* history, size_t capacity)`, as defined in `src/chesshistory.c`.
-Additionally, `void do_move(...)` function should be replaced with its alternative, `void do_move_and_record(ChessGame* game, MovesList* moves_list, unsigned char index, History* history)`, as defined in `src/chesshistory.c`.
-This records the move before making it, so that it is possible to later revert them using `size_t undo_moves( ChessGame* game, ChessHistory* history, size_t count_undo)`.
+When using the history module, `void record_move(ChessGame* game, MoveOp* move_obj, ChessHistory* history)`, as described in `src/chesshistory.c`, should be called before `update_antemove(...)`.
+This records the move before making any changes to the `ChessGame`.
+Moves can be unmade using `size_t undo_move(ChessGame* game, ChessHistory* history)`, as defined in `src/chesshistory.c`.
+This function additionally returns the number of moves that still remain within the `ChessHistory`.

+An example of the chess engine using the history module can be seen in `examples/perft.c`.

 Using This in a Project
 =======================

 You can use this within your projects by including:

-code:: cpp
+code-block:: cpp

     #include <ChessEngine.h>

-at the top of the appropriate file(s), and adding `-I$(PROJDIR)/include -L $(PROJDIR)/lib -lchessengine.so` to your make command, where `$(PROJDIR)` is the location of this folder (or more precisely, the location of the `include/` and `lib/` folders from this project).
+at the top of the appropriate file(s), and adding `-I$(PROJDIR)/include -L $(PROJDIR)/lib -lchessengine.a` to your make command, where `$(PROJDIR)` is the location of this folder (or more precisely, the location of the `include/` and `lib/` folders from this project).

-If you wish to use the history module to save and unmake moves, also
+If you wish to use the history module to record and unmake moves, also
 include:

-code:: cpp
+code-block:: cpp

     #include <ChessHistory.h>

 at the top of the appropriate file(s).

-If you wish to use the static library over the shared library, either add `-static` to your make command or make sure that the shared library, `libchessengine.so`, does not exist in `lib/` at compilation time.

-Note that in order to use this as a shared library, you must add `$(PROJDIR)/lib` to your `LD_LIBRARY_PATH` environment variable before running the program or move `libchessengine.so` to a more traditional location for shared libraries.

 `make install` will install libraries to `/usr/local/lib` by default, which may not be automatically searched by your distribution.
 If not,